 “The primary hazard associated with tinsel is that it can cause a gastrointestinal blockage of the intestines that can result in the blood supply to the intestines being compromised.
 If left untreated the ingestion of tinsel could ultimately result in death.
-Cats in particular seem to being at a greater risk for ingestion of tinsel, as it makes an attractive ‘prey’ for them to play with.
+Cats in particular seem to be at a greater risk for ingestion of tinsel, as it makes an attractive ‘prey’ for them to play with.

 Ultimately the best way to prevent tinsel ingestion is to not have it in your house.
-If you do have tinsel in your house, watch for are vomiting, diarrhea and decreased appetite.
+If you do have tinsel in your house, watch for are vomiting, diarrhea, and decreased appetite.
 If you notice any of these signs, you should contact your veterinarian right away.
 Further, historically tinsel was made out of lead (which obviously has its own issues), but now most tinsel is plastic and those that are metal-based are aluminum.”

 Treatment for ingestion